tekod/mScan/README.markdown

 # How it works?

 Program scan directories and collect information about last modification (as date and time) and content (as hash) and writes that collection in storage file.
 Storage file is compressed to reduce filesize and somewhat obfuscate it.
 On next run program will scan directories again and compare time and hash of each file with stored information and generate report if differences are found.
 Report can be send via email to predefined address or echoed at terminal.

 There are two common usage cases:
 * **as monitor** - setup cron to periodacally run scanning, setup and forget aboput it
 * **as tool** - setup and run it manually when needed, both via HTTP or CLI protocol

-Here is example how email message may looks like (obviously this report was generated after one of wordpress updates)
+Here is example how email message may looks like
+(obviously this report was generated after one of wordpress updates)

-<sub><sup><pre>
+<sub><sup>
 >mScan ver.
 0.3.1
->-----------------------------------------------------------------
+>\-----------------------------------------------------------------
 >
 >Differences found:
 >